doublehidenblade/bookeeper/README.md

 * glass: $50/unit
 * plastic: $10/unit
 * bottle: $200/unit
-* cost per of manufacturing a bottle: $170
+* cost of manufacturing a bottle: $170
 * withholding rate: 25%
 * income tax rate: 30%
 * cash to start with: $15000